Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 There are two main types…

-CD8+ cytotoxic T cells that kill cells infected with pathogens.
+CD8+ cytotoxic T cells kill cells infected with pathogens.

-CD4+ helper T cells that coordinate other lymphocytes to act.
+CD4+ helper T cells coordinate other lymphocytes to act.

 The thing about T cells is that all types of them are finite.